 - File Size support: AWS S3 can hold files of size ranging from 0 bytes to 5 terabytes.
 A 5TB limit on file size should not be a blocker for most of the applications in the world.

 - Infinite storage space: Theoretically AWS S3 is supposed to have infinite storage space.
 This makes S3 infinitely scalable for all kinds of use cases.

 - Pay as you use: The users are charged according to the S3 storage they hold.

-AWS S3 provides multiple storage types that offer different performance and features and different cost structure.
+AWS S3 provides multiple storage types that offer different performance and features and different cost structures.

 - Standard: Suitable for frequently accessed data, that needs to be highly available and durable.

 - Standard Infrequent Access (Standard IA): This is a cheaper data-storage class and as the name suggests, this class is best suited for storing infrequently accessed data like log files or data archives.
-Note that there may be a per GB data retrieval fee associated with Standard IA class.
+Note that there may be a per GB data retrieval fee associated with the Standard IA class.

 - Intelligent Tiering: This service class classifies your files automatically into frequently accessed and infrequently accessed and stores the infrequently accessed data in infrequent access storage to save costs.
 This is useful for unpredictable data access to an S3 bucket.

 - One Zone Infrequent Access (One Zone IA): All the files on your S3 have their copies stored in a minimum of 3 Availability Zones.
 One Zone IA stores this data in a single availability zone.
 It is only recommended to use this storage class for infrequently accessed, non-essential data.
 There may be a per GB cost for data retrieval.

 - Reduced Redundancy Storage (RRS): All the other S3 classes ensure the durability of 99.999999999%.
-RRS only ensures a 99.99% durability.
+RRS only ensures 99.99% durability.
 AWS no longer recommends RRS due to its less durability.
 However, it can be used to store non-essential data.